wdcdkr/wdcdkr/README.md

 <p align="right">
 hello. call me sleepy, dok, or svixer.
 <p align="right">
-<sup>i am a neurodivergent adult. not mdni, but i prefer you not interacting. it's not personal.</sup>
+<sup>i am a neurodivergent adult. not mdni, but i'd prefer you not interact. it's not personal.</sup>
 <p align="right">
 <sup>✦ i'm usually in the bush outside the cafe (gravity falls area) or the pokemon area.</sup>